AdobeDocs/experience-platform.en/help/xdm/troubleshooting-guide.md

 ### Does my schema need a primary identity?

-Primary identities are optional, since schemas may have 0 or 1 of them.
+Primary identities are optional, since schemas may have either zero or one of them.
 However, a schema must have a primary identity in order for the schema to be enabled for use in [!DNL Real-time Customer Profile].
 See the [identity](./tutorials/create-schema-ui.md#identity-field) section of the Schema Editor tutorial for more information.

 ### How do I enable a schema for use in [!DNL Real-time Customer Profile]?

-Schemas are enabled for use in [[!DNL Real-time Customer Profile]](../profile/home.md) through the addition of a "union" tag, located in the `meta:immutableTags` attribute of the schema.
+Schemas are enabled for use in [[!DNL Real-time Customer Profile]](../profile/home.md) through the addition of a "union" tag within the `meta:immutableTags` attribute of the schema.
 Enabling a schema for use with [!DNL Profile] can be done using the API or the user interface.

 #### Enabling an existing schema for [!DNL Profile] using the API